spexod/iSLAT/README.md

 with other instruments too, provided some requirements are met (see below). iSLAT is presented and described in [Jellison et al. 2024](...).

+Questions?
+Feedback?
+Contributions?
+Submit an issue, a pull request, or email us at spexodisks@gmail.com

 ## Installation and updates

 ### Download and run the latest version from GitHub: